 There has been a huge rise in car use across the UK since 1952.
-We have seen this national trend reflected within Oxfordshire with a 36% increase in vehicle miles since 19935.
+We have seen this trend reflected within Oxfordshire with a 36% increase in vehicle miles since 19935.
 In 2019, total vehicle miles driven in Oxfordshire passed 4 billion for the first time6.
-There will also be the challenge of providing the right infrastructure in the right places to support the move towards take up of zero-emission vehicles.

-Whilst cars have increased personal mobility, they have negative impacts.
-For example, congestion is disrupting journeys and accommodating and managing vehicles in our towns and villages has created environments that have become less welcoming places for people.
-Encouraging a change in behaviour to tackle unnecessary private vehicle use and these impacts will be a significant challenge.
+This is having negative impacts for example, congestion is disrupting journeys and accommodating and managing vehicles in our towns and villages has created environments that have become less welcoming places for people.
+Encouraging a change in behaviour to tackle private car use will be a significant challenge.